farhad/android-interview/fragments.md

 4. What is FragmentTransaction ?
 5. Describe the Fragment BackStack.
 6. Describe a Fragment lifecycle.
-7. Describe a Fragment lifecycle according to its associated activity lifecycle
+7. Describe a Fragment lifecycle according to activity lifecycle.
 8. What is DialogFragment ?
 9. What is the difference between DialogFrament and Dialog ?
 10. What is the difference between DialogFragment and AlertDialog ?